NCAR/GeoCAT/blog/_posts/2020-03-02-geocat-plotting-examples.md

 that correspond to existing NCL examples to be used as a starting point for new Python programmers.

-The GeoCAT team recently led a highly successful two-day plotting hackathon.
+The GeoCAT and XDev teams recently led a highly successful two-day plotting hackathon.
 The goal of the hackathon was to convert a broad sampling of NCL example plots into Python using Matplotlib and Cartopy.
 These efforts were aimed at better informing the GeoCAT team regarding the rumored gaps between NCL and Matplotlib/Cartopy plotting capabilities, as well as to provide training tools for the user community demonstrating how to generate NCL-like plots in Python.
 26 example scripts were successfully converted and are now available from a new